annakirkpatrick/git-resources/git_workflows.md

 (If you don't know what those words mean, don't worry.
 If you don't know what these things are, then you probably aren't using multiple!)

+All of the commands given should be executed in a bash command line environment.
+On Mac or Linux, this is just your system terminal.
+If you are using Windows, I would recommend using git bash, which is available as part of [git for Windows](https://gitforwindows.org/).

 # Contributing code to a collatorative project

 ## When you sit down to start work